$60 for one class, $55 for each additional class ($275 for entire series)

 Hortus Conclusus Gardens on Mill Road, Stone Ridge, NY

 Register for one or as many Saturday classes as you’d like.

-An introduction to diverse fruit trees with a focus on such fruits as Quince, Persimmon, Paw Paw, Medlar, and Sea Buckthorn.
-Plus an introduction to the basic pruning care of fruit trees.
+An introduction to growing diverse pest-free fruit trees like Quince, Persimmon, Paw Paw, Medlar, & Sea Buckthorn.

 An introduction to bush fruits and their cultivation with a focus on plants such as Blackberries, Currants, Gooseberries, Hazelnuts, Blueberries, Honeyberries, and Goji.

 Different forms of trellising structures with a focus on vining edible plants like Arctic Kiwi, Passionfruit, Akebia, and Grapes.